 Students completing the ABQ School of Excellence and State of New Mexico requirements for graduation will be granted a high school diploma.
 ASE annually sponsors a graduation ceremony for students who have completed requirements established by both the ASE and the State.
 Students who have not completed requirements may participate in the graduation ceremony with an approval from the principal and receive a certificate of attendance.
 Even if the student participates in a graduation ceremony to receive the certificate of attendance, he or she may remain enrolled to complete the ABQSE requirements and earn his and her high school diploma; however, the student will only be allowed to participate in one graduation ceremony.
-Ordering graduation cap and gown, announcements, or other senior memorabilia does not guarantee a student's participation in graduation ceremony.
+Ordering graduation cap and gown, announcements, or other senior memorabilia does not guarantee a student's participation in graduation ceremonies.
+Graduation announcements are not invitations to the graduation ceremony.
 If a student does not attend and does not participate in the graduation ceremony practice, the student is ineligible to participate in the ABQSE graduation ceremony.